nicoalba/pyth-price-solana/README.md

     This `tsconfig.json` defines a compile-first setup for Node16 to emit ES2022 JS to `dist/`, use Node16 module/resolution, and enable CJS/ESM/JSON interop so you avoid common "import/module" errors.

 4. Create the `.env` file.
 Make sure to fill in your devnet URL, your program ID, and the Pyth feed ID before you run.
 Run from inside `pyth-demo/client`:
-4. Create the `.env` file.
-Make sure to fill in your devnet URL, your program ID, and the Pyth feed ID before you run.
-Run from inside `pyth-demo/client`:

     1. Ensure dotenv CLI is available: